dylanwal/chemistry_drawer/README.md

 # Mole Files

-You can also directly load up mole files.
+You can also pass a file path to mole files into 'Molecule'.
 Support for V2000 only.

 ```python